COVID-19 Vaccine Information for Adults

 Do I need a booster?
 How many doses of COVID-19 vaccine will I need to get?

-COVID-19 Vaccine Primary Series
+COVID-19 Vaccine Schedules

 - Only one dose of Johnson & Johnson’s Janssen (J&J/Janssen) vaccine should be given.